 • G-ROP (Post-natal growth in ROP) multicenter study

 • Pediatric Eye Disease Investigator Group studies on cataract, ROP, strabismus, and amblyopia

 • Genetic analyses of conditions such as glaucoma, aniridia, and Stargardt disease

 - The present annual salary for fellows at the PGY-5 level is $58,700.

 - Benefits include health insurance, a moving expense allowance and a stipend for national meeting expenses.

 - Stipends to offset interview travel expenses are offered to a limited number of applicants.

 Cincinnati Children's Hospital Medical Center is a national leader in pediatric health care and attracts patients from all over the world.
-US News and World Report ranks it among the top three pediatric hospitals in the nation.
+US News and World Report consistently ranks us among the top pediatric hospitals in the nation.
 Our research programs comprise the second highest recipient of National Institutes of Health funding (~$100,000,000) among all children's hospitals and pediatric departments nationwide.
-Cincinnati Children's is a freestanding hospital with 475 beds and is academically affiliated with the University of Cincinnati, College of Medicine.
+Cincinnati Children's is a freestanding hospital and is academically affiliated with the University of Cincinnati, College of Medicine.